topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 The plan is to have at least these features implemented:

 #### Homepage
-Homepage with google-like searchbox and with links to [parachain dashboards](#parachain-dashboards)
+Homepage with google-like searchbox and with links to [chain dashboards](#chain-dashboards)

 ![Home page](https://res.cloudinary.com/topmonks/image/upload/v1661767637/calamar/homepage.png)

 #### Universal search
-Search where you don't have to know which parachain the searched item belongs to.
-You just put the hash into the search box and the explorer will take care of the determining on which parachain it is.
-This is going to be an addition to the ability to restrict search to a specific parachain.
+Search where you don't have to know which chain the searched item belongs to.
+You just put the hash into the search box and the explorer will take care of the determining on which chain it is.
+This is going to be an addition to the ability to restrict search to a specific chain.

 - core functionality of the explorer